These are the items we have found. If you don't find it, write to us.

 Cuentos de Oscar Wilde

-A representative sample of the Irish writer's enormous talent.
+A representative sample of the enormous talent of the Irish writer.

-The stories collected in this volume reveal the enormous genius of Oscar Wilde (Dublin, 1854 – Paris, 1900), one of the most fascinating and magnetic figures in English literature, a standard-bearer of dandyism, who dedicated his life and work to a shared project whose highest aspiration was to cultivate beauty.
-Throughout his life, he was a committed advocate of aestheticism, until his imprisonment, convicted of offending public morals, marked the beginning of his decline.
-A novelist, poet, literary critic, and playwright, Wilde owes much of his popularity to the only novel he wrote, The Picture of Dorian Gray (1890).
+The stories gathered in this volume showcase the great genius of Oscar Wilde (Dublin, 1854 - Paris, 1900), one of the most fascinating and magnetic figures in English literature, a standard-bearer of dandyism, who dedicated both life and work to a common project whose highest aspiration was to cultivate beauty.
+Throughout his life, he was a convinced advocate of aestheticism, until his imprisonment, condemned for offending public morality, marked the beginning of his decline.
+Novelist, poet, literary critic, and playwright, Wilde owes much of his popularity to the only novel he wrote, The Picture of Dorian Gray (1890).

-This selection offers a fabulous overview of the Irish writer's short story production, almost all of which is contained in the three books of stories he published during his lifetime: The Happy Prince and Other Tales, The Crime of Lord Arthur Savile and Other Stories and A house of pomegranates.
+This selection offers a fabulous overview of the Irish writer’s production in the field of short stories, almost all gathered in the three story collections he published during his lifetime: The Happy Prince and Other Tales, Lord Arthur Savile's Crime and Other Stories, and A House of Pomegranates.

 - Título